This topic provides basic instructions for app developers troubleshooting On-Demand RabbitMQ® for PCF.

 To help expedite troubleshooting, if possible also provide your service broker logs, service instance logs, and BOSH task output.
 Your cloud operator should be able to obtain these from your error message.

-On-Demand Broker provides a BOSH to delete all the On-Demand Broker deployed
+On-Demand Broker provides a BOSH command to delete all the On-Demand Broker deployed instances.

 bosh run errand delete-sub-deployments.